philliplab/EpitopeMatcher/README.md

   - lanl_hla
 2. The way to refer to a query sequence is by it's full FASTA header.
 Not the patient_id extracted from it nor it's position (index) in the alignment.
+3. Error Logging.
+Probably not the best design, but it should be good enough.
+   Let each function that should log errors return as output a list with
+   elements: 'msg', 'result', and 'error_logs' where error_logs is again a list each of whom's elements is a data.frame that logs a specific type of error.
+   This design should allow the users to inspect the error logs in EXCEL quite comfortably.
+A better design might be to produce traditional logs using a standard logging library and then to process those logs at a later stage in easy to analyze formats, but in the short term this is more work.